 - Behind the scenes: How we implemented AR into our video survey platform

-Basically, AR works well in market research when your brand wants a consumer to view a product and place it into their environment without having to send the product to them.
+AR works well in market research when your brand wants a consumer to view a product and place it in their environment without sending the product to them.
 Doing that with AR is cheaper and quicker than shipping the product to the consumer or hosting a focus group.

 “You still have to have a human being to think through these problems,” said Jude Olinger, CEO at The Olinger Group, which was the first company to use the new AR feature in the Voxpopme platform.
-“The technology is great but it doesn’t do it itself.
-Even when it’s a DIY thing.
-Somebody still has to do that.
-In terms of augmented reality, we are always looking for new and innovative tools to bring to our clients.”
+“The technology is great, but it doesn’t do it itself.
+Even when it’s a DIY thing, somebody still has to do that.
+So in terms of augmented reality, we are always looking for new and innovative tools to bring to our clients.”

 In addition to the strategy, the correct images need to be uploaded.
-Of course, that’s really not that different from any other projects that need specific files.
+But, of course, that’s not that different from any other projects that need specific files.

 Some examples of AR in market research include: